 We're curious about everything around us and the endless possibilities of new technology.
-We always question the status quo and established truths continue to create topin our pursuit for knowledge to help make it easier to manage their personal
+We always question the status quo and established truths in our pursuit for knowledge to help make it easier and safer for customers to manage their personal finances.